 Agriculture and fisheries are likely to be the sectors most affected by Brexit, as for the first time since the 1970s policy on those matters will be set domestically.
-Currently farmers in Devon receive around £150m p.a. of EU subsidies and much of the regulations they comply with are determined in Brussels.
 The future subsidy and regulatory regime is of critical importance to farmers and fishermen.
+The government has provided little detail about what the regimes will look like after the end of this Parliament.

 Migration and trade are almost equally important to these sectors.
-The National Farmers Union, for example, is campaigning for "continued access to the EU single market with minimal tariff and non-tariff barriers" and migration arrangements that "recognise the crucial importance of migration for certain sectors of the UK economy, both low and high skilled, and be based on a realistic expectation of the ability and availability of UK workers to fill the jobs currently carried out by EU migrant workers." $^{7} \$
+The National Farmers Union, for example, is campaigning for "continued access to the EU single market with minimal tariff and non-tariff barriers" and migration arrangements that "recognise the crucial importance of migration for certain sectors of the UK economy, both low and high skilled, and be based on a realistic expectation of the ability and availability of UK workers to fill the jobs currently carried out by EU migrant workers."
+42.5 Confidence and investment